 Cornell notes are efficient and can be used for lectures, online courses, and textbook comprehension.
-Detailed notes in the second column don't need to be full sentences.
+Detailed notes in the second column don’t need to be full sentences.
 The Cornell Method actually discourages the use of long sentences, opting instead for 5-10 word phrases.
 The summary section is particularly useful in consolidating concepts and identifying gaps in knowledge.
-The simplicity and effectiveness of the Cornell note-taking process is why I opted to encourage my high school science students to use this method.
+The simplicity and effectiveness of the Cornell note-taking process are why I opted to encourage my high school science students to use this method.

 5 Tips for Using Cornell Notes in Your Science Class:

 Younger students and those that struggle with language skills will likely have a difficult time creating order from a blank piece of paper, even with the Cornell method.
 When I taught this skill to my 9th-grade Biology students, I provided guided Cornell notes with fillable blanks so students simply had to record the missing word(s).
 As the year progressed, I began weaning most of the students off these guided notes and instead giving them blank notes with only the essential questions and summary listed.
 The foundation of note-taking had already been laid, allowing them to better interpret what information needed to be written in the second column.
 I did have a few students that needed the fill-in-the-blank version for the whole year and that’s ok!
 I love that I can cover the same content easily in different ways- because don’t we all need to save a little time and energy?!